Leave this site

 Read more about what you can expect from us as an employer.

-Upon completing the training you will work across both 101 and 999 calls within our contact centre based at Surrey Police Headquarters in Guildford.
+Upon completing the training, you will work across both 101 and 999 calls within our Force Command Centre based at Surrey Police Headquarters in Guildford.

-Starting your career in our contact centre will provide you with a wide range of skills and experiences.
-There are also opportunities for development, such as becoming a coach, or additional training on certain topics enabling you to act as a point of contact to other team members.
+Starting your career in our Force Command Centre will provide you with a wide range of skills and experiences.
+There are also opportunities to learn the dispatch role, supporting new colleagues by becoming a coach and taking on other additional skills and responsibilities.

-These consist of a medical questionnaire and vetting checks.
+These consist of a medical questionnaire, reference collection and vetting checks.

 Our ability to build trust, understand problems and support our communities across a range of policing matters, relies on us having a workforce that is reflective of our communities and all the unique individuals that exist within them.
 We are committed to promoting equality and diversity within our workforce and to eliminating discrimination.